-This course covers discovery experiences in science, math, and social studies.
-Emphasis is placed on developing concepts for each area and encouraging young children to explore, discover, and construct concepts.
-Upon completion, students should be able to discuss the discovery approach to teaching, explain major concepts in each area, and plan appropriate experiences for children.
+This course covers fundamental concepts in the content areas of science, technology, engineering, math and social studies through investigative experiences.
+Emphasis is placed on exploring fundamental concepts, developmentally appropriate scope and sequence, and teaching strategies to engage each child in the discovery approach.
+Upon completion, students should be able to understand major concepts in each content area and implement appropriate experiences for young children.